repairtech/eula/README.md

 <b>Definitions</b><br/>
 (1) REPAIRTECH, INC - means REPAIRTECH, INC, a Delaware Corporation doing business in California as Repairtech Solutions.<br/>
-(2) The Software - TechUSB, TechWARU, TechPortal and all other products offered by REPAIRTECH, INC. The Software includes (i) any and all Updates and Upgrades thereto that REPAIRTECH, INC makes available to You and (ii) any and all accompanying Documentation and (iii) any and all accompanying services provided by
+(2) The Software - TechSuite, Kabuto, and all other products offered by REPAIRTECH, INC. The Software includes (i) any and all Updates and Upgrades thereto that REPAIRTECH, INC makes available to You and (ii) any and all accompanying Documentation and (iii) any and all accompanying services provided by